Lady Grizel Baillie: Household books

 Lady Grizel Baillie's account books, meticulously kept from 1692 to 1746, reveal information about social life in Scotland in the eighteenth century.
 Her entries begin late into her first year of marriage and end just before her death.
 They consist of more than a thousand pages of entries.
 In 1911 the Scottish Historical Society published a 400-page scholarly edition of Lady Grizel Baillie's accounts, edited by Robert Scott-Moncrieff.
-This edition focused mainly on the entries from 1692 to 1718, which give extensive details about the early years of the Baillies marriage, the births and upbringing of their children, and the marriages of their daughters.
+This edition focused mainly on the entries from 1692 to 1718, which give extensive details about the early years of the Baillies’ marriage, the births and upbringing of their children, and the marriages of their daughters.
 Historians have cited these accounts to demonstrate cost of goods and to provide evidence for the caloric intake of servants during this period.

 Legacy

-A great deal is known about George and Grizel Baillie's marriage and family thanks to the biography written by their daughter, Grizel Murray.
+A great deal is known about George and Grizel Baillie's marriage and family thanks to the biography written by their daughter, Grizel Baillie, Lady Murray.
 Although not intended for publication, the biography appeared in print in 1809 in Observations on the Historical Work of the Right Honorable Charles James Fox under the title, "Lady Murray's Narrative".
 George Baillie's Correspondence (1702-1708) was edited by Lord Minto for the Bannatyne Club in 1842.

 Lady Grizel also was memorialized by a Scottish poet who claimed to be a distant relative, Joanna Baillie, in a poem first published in 1821 in Metrical Legends of Exalted Characters.